kapi1525/ghwiki2chm/readme.md

+# ghwiki2chm

-Tool to convert github wikis into chm files.
+Tool that makes it easy to convert github wikis into chm files.

+Requires one of the supported chm compilers:
+- chmcmd (part of free pascal)
-Requires chmcmd or html help workshop.
+- hhc (html help workshop. dead)

 # Building

-## Dependencies windows

-Single winget command to install all dependencies required to build.

-`winget install mesonbuild.meson Ninja-build.Ninja Kitware.CMake Microsoft.VisualStudio.2022.BuildTools`

-## Dependencies linux
+## Dependencies:

-List of dependencies since every distro has its own packages:
 - meson
 - ninja
-- cmake
+- cmake (for some of the dependencies)
-- any compiler
+- any C++20 compiler
-- openssl (optional, for https support)
+- libcurl (if not present, will be built from source. but it may require some other dependencies as well.)

+On linux i recoment to build curl from source as a static library, `.github/scripts/static_deps_from_source.sh` script makes that easy.
+That script requires additionally:
+- make
+- curl (to download source archives)
+- tar

 ## Compiling

-`meson setup bin`
+- `meson setup bin` (Or if you used static_deps_from_source.sh script, use the command it displayed.)

-`meson compile -C bin`
+- `meson compile -C bin`